pegromdev/.dot-tales/README.md

-# PegromDev Linux Configuration  files.
+### PegromDev Linux Configuration  files.

-I am open to suggestionm imprvments  or provide help with any you may have questions!.
+Have suggestionm or have any questions...
 Feel free to contact me at pegromdev@gmail.com